Specialist Investigation · Add-On

 The DUTCH shows elevated evening cortisol driving sex hormone disruption.
 The blood chemistry shows the fasting insulin and GGT elevation confirming the downstream metabolic consequence.
 The cortisol pattern explains the thyroid conversion impairment visible on blood chemistry.
 Neither test makes full sense without the other.

-Blood · Specialist
+Blood · Food Sensitivity

-Randox 300 + Food Sensitivity Panel
+Blood Chemistry + Food Sensitivity

 Why together